regel/loudml/loudml/README.rst

 Dependencies Provided by RedHat/EPEL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The dependency must be added to the SPEC file.
+The dependency must be added to the SPEC file, eg:

 ```
-Requires: python34-numpy
+Requires: curl
 ```

 Dependencies Provided by Debian